Samourai-Wallet/whirlpool-client-cli/README.md

 - iteration-delay: delay (in seconds) to wait between mixs
 - client-delay: delay (in seconds) between each client connexion
 - auto-aggregate-postmix: enable automatically post-mix wallet agregation to refill premix when empty
+- postmix-index: set postmix-index instead of reading it from API

 ## Expert usage